freeCodeCamp/guide/src/pages/html/lists/index.md

 </dl>

 #### More Information:
+Lists can be used for navigation bars in webpages!
 <!-- Please add any articles you think might be helpful to read before writing the article -->
 <a href='https://www.w3schools.com/html/html_lists.asp' target='_blank' rel='nofollow'>HTML lists on w3schools</a>